skojaku/qstest/README.txt

 ———————————————————————————————————————————————————————————————————————————
 Requirements

-  Python 2.7, 3.4 or later.
+  Python 2.7, 3.4 or later

-  SciPy 1.0 or later.
+  SciPy 1.0 or later

-  Networkx 2.0 or later.
+  Networkx 2.0 or later

   python-louvain 0.9
 ———————————————————————————————————————————————————————————————————————————